llvm-doe-org/llvm-project/README.md

 To compile and run only for host:

 ```
-$ clang -fopenacc test.c && ./a.out
+$ clang -fopenacc test.c
+$ ./a.out
 Hello World: 2
 ```

 To compile and run for an NVIDIA GPU:

 ```
-$ clang -fopenacc -fopenmp-targets=nvptx64-nvidia-cuda test.c && ./a.out
+$ clang -fopenacc -fopenmp-targets=nvptx64-nvidia-cuda test.c
+$ ./a.out
 Hello World: 2
 ```

 To compile and run for an AMD GPU:

 ```
-$ clang -fopenacc -fopenmp-targets=amdgcn-amd-amdhsa test.c && ./a.out
+$ clang -fopenacc -fopenmp-targets=amdgcn-amd-amdhsa test.c
+$ ./a.out
 Hello World: 2
 ```

-If you see an error for any of the above examples, try appending `-L` followed by the root `lib` directory of your Clacc install directory to the end of the `clang` command line.
+If you see an error for any of the above examples, try extending the `clang` command line with `-L` followed by the root `lib` directory of your Clacc install directory.
+For a spack install, `spack find -p llvm-doe@develop.clacc` identifies the Clacc install directory.
 The problem is that `clang` sometimes tries to link systems libraries (e.g., `/usr/lib64/libomptarget.so`) instead of the libraries that were built and installed for it.
-This problem is inherited from LLVM upstream and is not unique to Clacc.
+This problem is inherited from upstream LLVM and is not unique to Clacc.

 ## Usage from a Build Directory